cedardb/docs/content/guides/configuration.md

 ### Timeout

-In the unlikely event of a long running query, you would like to specify a maximum amount.
+In the unlikely event of a long-running query, you may want to set a maximum time.
-This can be achieved with our timeout setting.
+This can be accomplished with our timeout setting.
-This setting specifies the timeout in milliseconds, and 0 milliseconds disable the timeout.
+This setting specifies the timeout in milliseconds, with 0 milliseconds disabling the timeout.

 ```sql
 set debug.timeout=1000;